nbreakfield/CleaningDataFinalAssignment/codebook.md

 Step 4: Next, I changed the "V1" type names to the feature names as given by the original authors.
 Step 3: I added a column that matched the activity codes to the activity names so you could see what each activity was.
 Step 2:  After getting this merged dataset, I selected the more descriptive columns (subject, activity code, activity name) and the data columns that contained the terms "mean" and "std".
 Step 5:  From the tidy dataset above, I created a new dataset that had the average of each variable by each subject.
 There were 30 subjects and 6 activities so there should be 180 rows.
-This was the result that was posted as the "answer" table.
+This was the result that was posted as "tidy5.txt".

 The original data was found at: